Florence Nightingale: Literature and the women's movement

-"Cassandra" protests the over-feminisation of women into near helplessness, such as Nightingale saw in her mother's and older sister's lethargic lifestyle, despite their education.
+"Cassandra" protests against the over-feminisation of women into near helplessness, such as Nightingale saw in her mother's and older sister's lethargic lifestyle, despite their education.
 She rejected their life of thoughtless comfort for the world of social service.
 The work also reflects her fear of her ideas being ineffective, as were Cassandra's.
 Cassandra was a princess of Troy who served as a priestess in the temple of Apollo during the Trojan War.
 The god gave her the gift of prophecy; when she refused his advances, he cursed her so that her prophetic warnings would go unheeded.
 Elaine Showalter called Nightingale's writing "a major text of English feminism, a link between Wollstonecraft and Woolf".
 Nightingale was initially reluctant to join the Women's Suffrage Society when asked by John Stuart Mill, but through Josephine Butler was convinced 'that women's enfranchisement is absolutely essential to a nation if moral and social progress is to be made'.

 In 1972, the poet Eleanor Ross Taylor wrote "Welcome Eumenides", a poem written in Nightingale's voice and quoting frequently from Nightingale's writings.
 Adrienne Rich wrote that "Eleanor Taylor has brought together the waste of women in society and the waste of men in wars and twisted them inseparably."